You can call this story an act of self-discovery

 We began looking for an answer to his question.

-First, we approached the question like it needed an advertising campaign, PSA’s.
-These were false starts we didn’t pursue, and which the benefactor dubbed “too small.”
+First, we approached the question like it needed an advertising campaign, public service announcements (PSA’s).
+These were false starts we didn’t pursue, and which Ben dubbed “too small.”
 He said, “This can’t be a campaign, it has to be a movement.”

 How do we inspire a movement?